kyma-project/kyma/docs/05-technical-reference/00-architecture/evnt-01-architecture.md

 ## Event Publisher Proxy

-Event Publisher Proxy receives legacy and Cloud Events, and publishes them to the configured eventing backend.
-All the legacy events are automatically converted to Cloud Events.
+Event Publisher Proxy receives legacy and CloudEvents, and publishes them to the configured Eventing backend.
+All the legacy events are automatically converted to CloudEvents.

 ## Eventing Controller